opendatacube/datacube-ows/docs/environment_variables.rst

     PYTHONPATH to ows config file

 POSTGRES_DB:
+    The database to use.
+    If multiple databases are required, use a comma-separated list of database names

 POSTGRES_USER:
+    The db superuser name for the postgis database container.

 POSTGRES_PASSWORD:
-    The db superuser name and password for the postgis database container.
+    The db superuser password for the postgis database container.
-    If multiple databases are required, use a comma-separated list of database names

 POSTGRES_HOSTNAME:
     The name of the database server/container.